berlinplan/berlinplan.github.io/readme.md

 #### Why a Terrorist See innocent people living in a psychopathical System as enemy?

-Example 1  : In the event that a military force from another country mistakenly causes the loss of a person's family in their village in xxxistan, who bears responsibility for this tragic outcome?
-Imagine You are Inside your home in Your Village in pashganistan, your home get Bombed by some psychopathical Military Armies.
-(By mistake or for spread democracy etc) Your Family got killed. the bomb, the pilot, the airplane, the semiconductor manufacturer for the airplane company, the tool manufacturer for the semiconductor company, or even the doner kebab-seller who fed the workers at the tool company?
+Example 1  : In the event that a military force from another country mistakenly causes the loss of a person's family in their village in xxxistan, who bears responsibility for this tragic outcome? the bomb, the pilot, the airplane, the semiconductor manufacturer for the airplane company, the tool manufacturer for the semiconductor company, or even the doner kebab-seller who fed the workers at the tool company?

 Example 2: When a psychopathic system enforces sanctions on a country and a company like Google complies, with YouTube being one of its subsidiaries, how much responsibility should be placed on a peace-loving YouTube video creator for contributing to the issue of inequality in the world?